Simone Hutsch

 Shows here run the gamut from classic international theatre by the likes of Brecht and Ibsen, to reimagined Shakespeare, showstopper musicals, and dramatic adaptations.
 But it’s also a theatre that shines the spotlight on adventurous new work – from Inua Ellams’ verbatim-laced Barber Shop Chronicles, to Sally Cookson’s physical theatre take on Jane Eyre.
 And as a high-profile theatre working with respected directors, you can expect to spot big names on the stage – Chiwetel Ejiofor, Cate Blanchett and Bryan Cranston have all trodden the boards there in recent years.

-As well as the shows, the National’s also home to an amazing talks and events programme, where you can see actors, directors, playwrights and designers discuss issues relevant to the current season of shows.
+As well as the shows, the National Theatre’s also home to an amazing talks and events programme, where you can see actors, directors, playwrights and designers discuss issues relevant to the current season of shows.
 There are also weekly architecture tours taking you round the concrete construction, and a backstage tour that allows you to snoop on set builders and costume makers from a high-level walkway.

 Then of course, there’s also a shop full of playtexts and theatrical trinkets to browse.
 And really, who doesn’t need some of Lady Macbeth’s hand sanitiser?